cam-carter/dotfiles/README.md

 cd dotfiles && ./deploy
 ```

+### Keeping things up to date.
-You don't have to worry about updated these configuration files everytime the master branch is updated either.
+You don't have to worry about updating these configuration files every time the master branch is changed.
 The following command, found in `~/dotfiles/zsh/lib/zshrc-manager.sh`, updates the main git repository and the included submodules whenever a new terminal is launched:
 ```
 echo "Updating configuration..."
 (cd $HOME/dotfiles && git pull && git submodule update --init --recursive) source $HOME/dotfiles/zsh/zshrc.sh
 ```

-If you like these dotfiles so much so that you fork the repo for yourself, go right ahead!
-Feel free to let me know of any fun and interesting functions you come up with.

 ## Included Software